TBPLaS 2.0: a Tight-Binding Package for Large-scale Simulation: Introduction

 Despite the successes, there are still some technical debts to be paid off in both user and developer aspects.
 Firstly, the modeling tools are not fast enough.
 Version 1.3 of \api{TBPLaS} provides two categories of modeling tools, namely the Python-based \api{PrimitiveCell} and \api{PCInterHopping}, and Cython-based \api{SuperCell}, \api{SCInterHopping} and \api{Sample} classes.
 The former is for small and moderate models, while the latter is for large polylithic models that can be formed by replicating the primitive cell following up to given dimension under specific boundary condition.
 However, there are many monolithic models that cannot be trivially constructed by simply replicating the primitive cell, as shown in Fig. \ref{fig:poly_mono}.
 For such cases, the user must restore to the Python-based modeling tools, which are slow for large models.
 The second debt lies in the solvers.
 Although the computational demanding parts of the solvers are written in Cython and FORTRAN, a significant portion of the source code remains in Python, resulting in slow execution and excessive resource consumption.
 Another problem is the inconsistencies in the usage of solvers.
 For the computation of band structure and DOS, the user can call the \api{calc\_bands} and \api{calc\_dos} methods of the model class directly, but for response properties and TBPM algorithms, the user must instantiate the corresponding solvers explicitly.
 For diagonalization-based solvers, computation parameters are passed as functional arguments.
 But for TBPM, parameters must be stored in the \api{config} attribute of the solver.
 Common parameters and outputs are shared across diagonalization and TBPM solvers, but differ in names, units, and default values, causing confusion and steepening the learning curve.
 The third debt is the build system.
 Since \api{TBPLaS} uses three programming languages, namely Python, Cython and FORTRAN, additional compilers and build configurations are required, which complicate the build system and cause more compatibility issues.
 For instance, native build of version 1.3 is impossible on Windows due to compiler incompatibilities.

-For developers, the most significant problem is the legacy FORTRAN source code.
-Most subroutines feature lengthy, error-prone parameter lists with minimal documentation regarding parameter references, input/output array dimensions, and units.
+For developers, the foremost obstacle is the legacy FORTRAN source code.
+Most subroutines feature lengthy, error-prone parameter lists with inadequate documentation regarding parameter references, input/output array dimensions, and units.
 Some subroutines even contradict the references, compounding difficulties in maintaining and extending the codebase.
-Another issue is FORTRAN's diminished role in modern scientific programming.
-Compared to established industrial languages like C and C++, its ecosystem lacks highly optimized compilers, ready-to-use SDKs, user-friendly IDEs, and a skilled developer pool, making it less competitive.
-This disparity became evident after several professional software engineers joined the \api{TBPLaS} development team.
-Finally, it should be noted that FORTRAN does not always deliver superior performance compared to C and C++.
-The generation of temporary arrays during function calls and associated copy-assignment operations may significantly decrease the efficiency.
-In contrast, C++ offers a rich set of language features to efficiently receive results from function calls, e.g., the \textit{move} semantics and smart pointers.
-Some C++ linear algebra libraries like Eigen \cite{eigenweb} and Armadillo \cite{armadillo} have implemented the \textit{lazy-evaluation} technique to eliminate temporary arrays as much as possible.
-We have tested the FORTRAN and C++ implementations of the same algorithm using the same compiler suite and hardware and found that the C++ version is \todo{several times or even an order faster} more than the FORTRAN version, mostly due to the elimination of temporary arrays.
-Detailed results are provided in Section \ref{benchmark}.
+Another issue is FORTRAN's ecosystem compared to C and C++.
+As established industrial languages, C and C++ have a rich set of ready-to-use SDKs, user-friendly IDEs, and a large developer pool.
+These advantages became evident after several professional software engineers joined the \api{TBPLaS} development team.
+The C++ language further offers powerful language features such as \textit{move} semantics, smart pointers and template metaprogramming, which can be leveraged to boost software development.
+Given these concerns, transitioning from FORTRAN to C++ as the primary development language has become essential.